Time To Clean The Dining Room Table?

 Oil The Table

 Have the kids go clean themselves up.
-I have the youngest get his jammies to put on after bath time.
+I have the older children help the younger ones clean up.
 Then I take a rag and put olive oil on it and soak the table with it so it appears wet.
-I instruct the children not to touch it and give my little guy a bath.

 Thoroughly Dry The Table